Strings and Memory Management

 The memory is allocated and freed by the program automatically so you don’t need to allocate or free.
 The array a is alive during the program’s life time.
 The array b is alive when the function is called until the function returns to the caller.

-Strings in the heap area
+Strings in the Heap Area

 g_new (struct_type, n_struct)